Nnamdi O. Chukwuocha

 Councilman Chukwuocha views his role as a legislator as the highest level of social work, advocating for and creating legislation that improves the quality of life for all city residents.
 He is chair of the Education, Youth & Families Committee; and is a member of the Housing, Licenses & Inspections Committee and the Public Works Committees.

 Standing Committees of Council

-Council Member Chukwuocha is Chair of the Education, Youth & Families Committee.
-He is also Vice-Chair of the Finance & Economic Development Committee, and a member of the Community Development & Urban Planning Committee.
+Council Member Chukwuocha is President Pro-Tempore as April 5, 2018, Chair of the Education, Youth & Families Committee, Vice-Chair of the Finance & Economic Development Committee, and a member of the Community Development & Urban Planning Committee.